• Skip to content

 Food sensitivities are very individualized, so you might be surprised to find some odd things you are sensitive to!

-For me, I wasn’t just reactive to the usual suspects of gluten and dairy, but I had a reaction to pineapples and peaches too!
+For me, I wasn’t just reactive to the usual suspects of gluten and dairy, but I had reactions to pineapples and peaches too!
 They both triggered my acid reflux.
 It is also worth noting that I tested borderline for gluten intolerance (although I was positive for dairy protein intolerance), but felt much better after removing both from my diet.
 A follow-up elimination challenge with both foods confirmed my sensitivity to both.

-However, not all IgG tests are created equally – there are no defined standards in the IgG food testing industry, and some tests I’ve seen are highly inaccurate.
+However, not all IgG tests are created equally — there are no defined standards in the IgG food testing industry, and some tests I’ve seen are highly inaccurate.
 They may show up with numerous false negatives (meaning you’ll still be eating foods that are causing inflammation in your body) and numerous false positives (meaning you’ll be left feeling overwhelmed and with nothing you can eat)!
-The test that I have found to be highly accurate for myself and my clients is the Alletess Lab food sensitivity test.
-If a food comes up positive on that test, I know that it is a reactive food for that person.

 Alletess Lab works primarily through integrative and functional medicine physicians, so if you’re working with such a doctor, you can ask him/her to order the test for you.
-I’ve also worked with MyMedLab to offer Alletess Lab food sensitivity tests for people to self-order without a doctor’s prescription.
+I’ve also worked with a couple of lab providers to offer Alletess Lab food sensitivity tests for people to self-order without a doctor’s prescription.
 The test kit comes with a little blood spot collection paper, and can be mailed to just about anywhere in the world!
-The results are also self-explanatory, so you don’t need a highly-skilled healthcare professional to interpret them for you.
-You either react to a food or you don’t!

-MyMedLab offers two options to test for the most commonly eaten foods (including gluten):
+Alletess offers two options to test for the most commonly eaten foods (including gluten):

 The 96 food panel is a good one to uncover most food triggers.
 You’ll get a comprehensive report that identifies your sensitivities.
-I do recommend people repeat sensitivity testing on an annual basis for best results as reactions to foods can change.
+I do recommend people repeat sensitivity testing on an annual basis for best results, as reactions to foods can change.

 I’ve used this test for hundreds of people with Hashimoto’s, and most do come up with an IgG gluten reaction.
 I hope to have the results published after my team and I have crunched all of the numbers!

-Why an Elimination Diet is the Best Gluten Sensitivity Test
+Why an Elimination Diet Is the Best Gluten Sensitivity Test

 If you can’t afford food sensitivity testing, I have some good news for you.
 There is a test you can do that’s absolutely free, but it does require more work and paying attention.
 The elimination diet is still considered the gold standard for food sensitivity testing.
 Your body will always tell you which foods do not agree with it, but only if you listen to it very carefully.